platformsh/platformsh-docs/docs/src/integrations/activity/slack.md

 Once you have it working, you're free to modify the code below as desired.
 See the [Slack messaging documentation](https://api.slack.com/messaging/composing/layouts) for how to format more complex messages.

+{{< note >}}
+Uploading the snippet below will work out-of-the-box, given two assumptions:

+1. The project-level variable `SLACK_URL` is not set as a ["top-level" environment variable](https://docs.platform.sh/development/variables.html#top-level-environment-variables).
+That is, it does not include the prefix `env:`.
+If you do set this variable as `env:SLACK_URL`, you will need to update the snippet accordingly (i.e. `const url = ENV_VARIABLES["env:SLACK_URL"];`).
+2. This script will only work if the webhook URL for your Slack workspace and channel is _not_ a sensitive variable.
+Sensitive variables are not included in the `activity.payload.deployment.variables` object at this time.
+{{< /note >}}

 ```javascript
 function getEnvironmentVariables() {
   return activity.payload.deployment.variables.reduce(